Stockley D. Hays: Burr conspiracy

-A letter sent by Hays to his cousin Mary's husband John Coffee in April 1807 referred back to December 1806: "Four months have now, with the setting of this days sun, elapsed since I parted with you at Clover Bottom. when you and all friends were doubtfull of my impending fate—when all was doubt, the question whether to go or not to go, you on whom I called as a friend and whose advise as such I received."
-According to the editors of The Papers of Andrew Jackson, Volume II, after the Burr party landed at Bayou Pierre, Hays connected with governor Claiborne's brother Ferdinand Leigh Claiborne and Cowles Mead at Washington, Mississippi Territory.
-On the same day he wrote to Coffee from then-young Old Greenville, Hays wrote to Jackson, expressing that he was experiencing what would now be called depression, and writing:
+In April 1807, Hays sent a letter to Jackson's business partner John Coffee referencing December 1806: "Four months have now, with the setting of this days sun, elapsed since I parted with you at Clover Bottom.
+When you and all friends were doubtfull of my impending fate—when all was doubt, the question whether to go or not to go, you on whom I called as a friend and whose advise as such I received."
+On the same day he wrote to Coffee, Hays wrote to Jackson from Old Greenville:

-I have lately been to Mr. A[braham] Greens, where I saw Uncle [John] Calfrey who has given me the History in detail of my friends since I left home; he mentioned the settlement of several of my fathers most unwise most distressing debts, which would in my fathers unhappy situations, have been inevitable distruction, had it not have been for your most friendly nay parental aid, which is ever ready in impending danger to ward off the theatning blow, from the inocent and ungarded; and for which you deservedly merit the esteem of every good citizen; (and as a party relieved permit me Sir to offer you my un feigned thanks, and ever gratefull services, too inconsiderable.)"
+I have lately been to Mr. A[braham] Greens, where I saw Uncle [John] Calfrey who has given me the History in detail of my friends since I left home; he mentioned the settlement of several of my fathers most unwise most distressing debts, which would in my fathers unhappy situations, have been inevitable distruction, had it not have been for your most friendly nay parental aid, which is ever ready in impending danger to ward off the theatning blow, from the inocent and ungarded; and for which you deservedly merit the esteem of every good citizen; (and as a party relieved permit me Sir to offer you my un feigned thanks, and ever gratefull services, too inconsiderable.)